Code-Institute-Submissions/flask_book_review/readme.md

 ## Credits

 ### Media
-* The images used for this project have been obtained from Google and Amazon.
+* The images used for this project have been obtained from Google, Waterstones and Amazon.
 * Waterstones was used as an example when adding a website link for a book.

 ### Acknowledgements
-* Assistance from mentor: Dick Vlaanderen
+* Feedback from mentor: Dick Vlaanderen:
+    - Advised using pagination
 * Online tutorial from Pretty printed for pagination
 * Tutorials from CodingEntrepreneurs:
-    - Introduction to a confirm alert window:
+    - Introduction to a 'confirm' alert window:
         - I adapted this to work for my project whereby users are sent a confirm alert.
+* Certain book descriptions have been taken from Waterstones.

 **This is for educational purposes**